-Fuel, or bunker, prices and marine fuel availability may adversely affect our profits.
+Fuel, or bunker, prices and marine fuel availability have adversely affected our profitability and may adversely affect our profitability in the future.

 Since we expect to primarily employ our vessels in the spot market, we expect that vessel fuel, known as bunkers, will be one of the largest single expense items in our shipping operations for our vessels.
-Changes in fuel prices have adversely affected our profitability in the past and may adversely affect our profitability in the future.
-The price and supply of fuel are unpredictable and fluctuate based on events outside our control, including geopolitical developments (such as the ongoing military conflict between Russia and Ukraine), supply and demand for oil and gas, actions by the Organization of the Petroleum Exporting Countries and other oil and gas producers, war and unrest in oil producing countries and regions, regional production patterns and environmental concerns.
-Further, fuel may become much more expensive in the future, which may reduce our profitability and competitiveness of our business versus other forms of transportation, such as truck or rail.
+Changes in fuel prices have adversely affected our profitability and may adversely affect our profitability in the future.
+The price and supply of fuel are unpredictable and fluctuate based on events outside our control, including geopolitical developments (such as the ongoing conflicts between Russia and Ukraine and between Israel and Hamas and related conflicts in the Middle East), supply and demand for oil and gas, actions by the Organization of the Petroleum Exporting Countries and other oil and gas producers, war and unrest in oil producing countries and regions, regional production patterns and environmental concerns.
+Further, fuel may become much more expensive in the future, which may reduce our profitability and the competitiveness of our business versus other forms of transportation, such as truck or rail.
 Lastly, if sulfur emissions regulations are relaxed in the future, or if the cost differential between low sulfur fuel and high sulfur fuel is lower than anticipated, we may not realize the economic benefits of the Scrubber Retrofitting Program, as further defined below under "Item 4.
-Information on the Company - B. Business Overview - Our Fleet."
+Information on the Company-B. Business Overview -Our Fleet."
 As a result, we may experience a material, adverse effect on our financial condition and results of operations due to any of the foregoing changes.